EnderDBluse/gitskills/readme.txt

-Creating a new branch is quick. qwe123
+Creating a new branch is quick abc. qwe123qwe